 The dense Scan In a Box 3D scanner instruction manual is printed on both sides of a thick, plastified paper of very large dimensions (30 x 45 cm).
 Nice drawings illustrate the manual but the font is quite small.
 This format is neither practical nor easy to understand.

-All of the most essential information is available, but the first impression is a complex mess- and it does not get better even after a few uses.
+All of the most essential information is available, but the first impression is a complex mess– and it does not get better even after a few uses.
 There is the same confusion when dealing with the ATT instruction manual.
-The ATT manual does not clearly explain if the instructions are additional to the 3D scanner manual, or if they should be understood independently.
-At times, we were a bit lost due to unclear instructions that could have been formulated in a more straightforward manner.
+The ATT manual does not clearly explain if the instructions are added to the 3D scanner manual, or if they should be understood independently.
+At times, we were a bit lost due to unclear instructions that could have been formulated more straightforwardly.